C-Chafik/rainfall/bonus3/walkthrough.md

 From there we can test our input.

-After test we realise a few things.
+After several tests, we realise a few things.

 The local_98 actually has the file result, it then does an atoi on av[1] and use the result to put a '\0' in local_98.